 The palpitations.
 The shirt sticking to your back.
 The frog in your throat that you suspect is actually a fully grown cane toad with a weight problem.
-Not everyone enjoys giving presentations.
-They can be daunting at the best of times, particularly early in your career, but even the most seasoned presenter can get unstuck if things go wrong – and eventually, something always goes wrong.
+Presentations can be daunting at the best of times, particularly early in your career, but even the most seasoned presenter can get unstuck if things go wrong – and eventually, something always goes wrong.

 Whether this is getting stumped by a tricky question from your boss’s boss, or frazzled by a projector that refuses to recognise your laptop, it can cause serious stress and anxiety, which only makes the problem worse.